IAHispano/Applio-Installer/README.md

 2. Run the installer executable.

 3. Follow the on-screen instructions to choose the installation path and configure any optional settings.

+> [!CAUTION]
+> In the installation path **do not** use an external drive or if you are going to install applio in your C: root directory restart the applio installer with admin perms.
+(The installer advises you if you change the installation path to C:)

 4. Click the "Install" button to begin the installation process.